-Whilst the electric motor is the heart of the drive system, the batteries are your ‘fuel tank’.
-We can offer the right power source to match your performance and range expectations.
+Whilst the electric motor is the heart of the drive system, the marine battery is your ‘fuel tank’.
+We can offer the right marine battery to match your performance and range expectations.

-Generally speaking, there are 2 options for electric boats:
+Generally speaking, there are 2 marine battery options for electric boats:

 The main benefit of lead-acid battery is their price which is relatively cheap.
 The drawbacks are that they are bigger, heavier and can’t be charged or discharged as deeply and quickly as Lithium batteries.